stats-tgeorge/STA362StatLearning/README.md

 # website

-Course website for Sta 362 - Introduction to Statistical Learning - Spring 24 at Cornell College
+Course website for Sta 362 - Introduction to Statistical Learning

-Course website is live at https://sta-363-s23.github.io/website.

 # Attribution